CamerataMusica/website/content/pages/Home.md

 Camerata Musica's highly anticipated 2024-2025 season has arrived!

-Our concerts will continue to be held at the Columbia Basin College Arts Center and the Kennewick First Presbyterian Church due to their gracious support.
+Concerts will continue to be held at the Columbia Basin College Arts Center and the Kennewick First Presbyterian Church thanks to their gracious support.

 ---